realm/jazzy/ObjectiveC.md

 The `--umbrella-header` maps directly to the file passed to `sourcekitten`.

-The `--framework-root` is used for the `-I` include path, as well as _every directory beneath it_, recursively.
+The `--framework-root` is used for the `-I` include path, as well as every directory beneath it, recursively.
 So if your project structure looks like:
 ```
 MyProject/
          Sources/